EmanOss/library-management-system/README.md

 ## Borrow Record Endpoints
 - POST /api/borrow/{bookId}/patron/{patronId}: Allow a patron to borrow a book.
 - PUT /api/return/{bookId}/patron/{patronId}: Record the return of a borrowed book by a patron.
+- GET /record/{id}: Retrieve details of a specific borrowing record by ID.

 # Future Features
 - Integration testing